owenshaupt/Candidpop/fsp_journal.md

 - All above comments for today working on Heroku!!
 - Future development idea:
   - On index page, sold items show an overlay and will persist a set amount of time until finally being deleted from database?

+### Thursday 09/19/2019 (W13D4)

+- Completed splash page with a custom phone image!
+- Got spinners working/importing
+  - working on implementing on forms